 Always use the scales

 Always weigh your baggage, never assume.
-Even a kilo over can cost up to £20 extra.
 If you've no scales, a cheeky trick is to nip over to any empty check-in desk and weigh the bag on its built-in scales - they should work whether the desk is open or not.
 Cram the excess into your hand luggage.

 Overweight case at the airport?
 Consider whether it’s worth paying the excess or throwing things away.
 Many things cost less to rebuy than the £20/kg excess charge, so beach books and towels may be best left behind.
 Of course, there's an environmental aspect to bear in mind.

 Family members often can’t pool allowances, so don’t assume one can take, for example, 8kg and another 30kg.
 Infants often don't have a baggage allowance.

 Luggage fees and allowances

 |Per bag each way

 |Easyjet||£8.99 - £33.99||£37 - £47||15kg - 23kg (1, 2)||£10 (3)|

 |TUI Airways||Not published on website||15kg - 20kg (1)||£13 - £18 (5)|